confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 1) Heartbeat INTERVAL (e.g send heartbeat every 200 ms)
 2) Heartbeat WINDOW (e.g every 2 seconds, count the missed/received heartbeats and determine if server is down/up)
 3) MISSED_THRESHOLD: How many heartbeats in a row constitute a node as down (e.g. 3 missed heartbeats = server is down)
-4) RECEIVED_THRESHOLD: How many heartbeats in a row constitute a node as up (e.g. 5 received heartbeats = server is up)
+4) RECEIVED_THRESHOLD: How many heartbeats in a row constitute a node as up (e.g. 2 received heartbeats = server is up)

+We will provide sane defaults out-of-box, to achieve a 99% uptime.

 Pseudocode for REST endpoint for `/heartbeat`:
 ```java